stackbit-projects/mapmyhospitalapp-5bf17/content/pages/pricing.md

         content: >
           MapMyHosptial is a productivity tool for doctors to easily manage the patient journey, from registration to rescheduling.
-      - title: Do you support native iPhone apps?
+      - title: How does it work?
         content: |-
           Absolutely.
 Both native iOS and Android apps are supported and work seamlessly with App Land.